Skip to main content

 The American Association of Colleges of Nursing (AACN) recommends the DNP degree as the entry to advanced nursing practice.
 Nurse practitioners prepared at the doctoral level serve a critical role as high-quality clinicians, leaders in care delivery, and contributors to transforming health care.
 Likewise, doctorally-prepared clinical nurse leaders are integral to building evidence for practice at the point of care delivery.

 Pursuing a DNP will prepare you to lead innovative efforts to overcome today's challenges and create new opportunities in health care.
 Gain essential knowledge and skills to expand your future professional opportunities as a practice leader, clinical scholar, and change agent.
-Make an impact as a DNP-prepared nurse at the University of Rochester, the No. 1 ranked DNP program in Upstate NY.
+Make an impact as a DNP-prepared nurse at the University of Rochester.

 Explore More